ritchiea/blog.andrewritchie.info/_posts/2014-02-05-nycdems-post-mortem.markdown

 The visualization was conceptualized and coded in a few days a week before the primary.
 You could call it a one man hackathon.
 With the primary just a week away a friend asked me who I was voting for and I realized I knew very little about the candidates and that neither my friends nor the media I consume were talking about the election.
 Being a developer I thought the best thing I could do was code up a medium to spark discussion.

-My goal was to create a space on the web for the types of conversations I had with voters as a political organizer.
+My goal was to create a space on the web for the types of conversations I had going door-to-door speaking to voters as a political organizer.
 I also hoped to learn a bit more about the candidates, as well as about my neighbors and my fellow New Yorkers.
 It felt great to ship in app in just a few days of work, and while I would have loved to see more participation, I consider it a small success to get a few thousand visits.
 And the map made it to the top of [r/nyc](http://reddit.com/r/nyc) which felt good as a redditor.

 <div class="center-img-container">
   <img class="center" width="558" height="390" src="/assets/dems-screen.png" alt="NYC-Dems screenshot">